 Once the lay-off has lasted for three months, the number of job opportunities that the laid-off person must apply for will be agreed on in the job search discussion.

 For those laid-off part-time, the same principles as to jobseekers who work part-time apply.
 In such cases, the jobseeker must apply for one job opportunity during a three-month period.

 In the activation model, jobseekers had to be employed or participate in certain services in order for their unemployment benefits not to be reduced.
 The amount was reduced even if the jobseeker’s applications for work were unsuccessful.

 In the Nordic labour market service model, jobseekers do not lose unemployment benefits and their amount is not reduced as long as the jobseeker has applied for work and implemented the employment plan.

 In the Nordic labour market service model, jobseeker will receive a reminder for the first case of forgetfulness or neglect.
 The next time, jobseekers will be sanctioned to lose the benefits for five days on which benefits are paid.
 If this happens again, jobseekers will lose the benefits for 10 days.
 After that, jobseekers lose their right to unemployment benefit until further notice.

 Before, the jobseekers lost benefits for 60 days if they failed to apply for the job offered by the TE Office.
-In repeated cases, jobseekers will lose their right to unemployment security until further notice.
+In repeated cases, jobseekers lost their right to unemployment security until further notice.

 Jobseekers who refuse to take a job without a valid reason will be sanctioned not to receive unemployment benefits for 45 days.